innopolis-devops/labs/app_python/README.md

 The project inside this folder is a simple python web application that shows current time in Moscow.
 The time is updated only when you update the page.

+* Access `http://127.0.0.1:5000/` main path to see the current time

+* Access `http://127.0.0.1:5000/visits` visits path to see the time when user access main path `/`

+* Access `http://127.0.0.1:5000/health` health check path to see the availability status of an app

 ### Built With

 * Python